DataDog/integrations-core/gearmand/README.md

 ## Setup
 ### Installation

-The Gearman check is packaged with the Agent, so simply [install the Agent][1] on your Gearman job servers.
+The Gearman check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Gearman job servers.

 ### Configuration